PRIVACY NOTICE

 Consent

-By continuing to use the website and by providing any personal data (including sensitive personal data) to us either via the website or email addresses provided on the website, visitors are consenting to the use of personal data as set out in this Privacy Policy.
+By using the website and by providing any personal data (including sensitive personal data) to us either via the website or email addresses provided on the website, visitors are consenting to the use of personal data as set out in this Privacy Policy.
 Please do not send us any personal data if you do not want that information to be used by us in this manner.
 By providing us with your personal data you give us your consent to use it to provide you with the requested service(s).

 Third-party Links